joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/22/sports/world-cup/world-cup-china-referee-ma-ning.html

 **Mideast Live Updates: U.S. Eases Sanctions as Vance Says Iran Agrees to Resume Nuclear Inspections**\
-`Vice President JD Vance said Iran had agreed to invite U.N. nuclear inspectors back into the country in the first round of negotiations that ended Monday.
-Iran and the U.N. did not immediately comment.`\
+`If confirmed, the provisions would be in line with an Obama-era deal President Trump tore up in 2018.
+Vice President JD Vance hailed the latest round of talks as a “foundation” for lasting peace.`\
 https://www.nytimes.com/live/2026/06/22/world/iran-us-trump-lebanon

 **El bloqueo de EE.
 UU. a Cuba hace que los niños falten a la escuela**\